-P01 - Sporting (Performing) Breeds: Homers, Rollers, Tumblers

-P02 - Utility Breeds: King, Carneau, Mondain, Hungarian

-P03 - Fancy Breeds: Fantails, Jacobins, Modenas, Frills, Pouters, Owls, Trumpters
+- P01 Sporting (Performing) Breeds: Homers, Rollers, Tumblers, Races - P02 Utility Breeds: King, Carneau, Mondain, Hungarian, Runtes, Kites - P03 Fancy Breeds: Fantails, Jacobins, Modenas, Frills, Pouters, Owls, Trumpters, Magpie

-JUST FOR FUN CLASSES

-(not premium eligible classes - specialty ribbon awarded)
+JUST FOR FUN CLASSES Please return traveling trophies from 2021 at check in (not premium eligible classes - trophy will awarded)

-Most Unique Bird - The most unique/strange/unusual bird, can be any age and breed, must be healthy.
+Costume Class (poultry) will be held on Wednesday, August 17th at the conclusion of the poultry show.

-Poultry Animal Science (SF 50135)
+Poultry Animal Science 1 (SF 50135A)

-Prepare a display focusing on any activity related to the poultry project.
+Prepare a display focusing on any activity related to an animal project.
 Demonstrate the skills and knowledge you have gained through the animal project you studied.
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
 Live animals are not permitted as exhibits in this area.
-For safety reasons, exhibits cannot include glass, syringes with needles or any other sharp objects.
+For safety reasons, exhibits cannot include glass, syringes with needles, or any other sharp objects.